 IT Hiring Trends in the Boston Market – What the Experts are Seeing

 With WinterWyman’s expertise in the area of Information Technology, our IT recruiters are continually asked about IT hiring trends.
-Amy Finn, WinterWyman's Director of Marketing, sat down with Joe Kotlinski, Partner and Manager of WinterWyman Search’s Information Technology practice, to talk about these trends, learn how recruiters are sourcing IT talent and discover the things IT professionals can expect to see in the months ahead.
+Amy Finn, WinterWyman's Director of Marketing, sat down with Joe Kotlinski, Partner and Manager of WinterWyman's Technology division, to talk about these trends, learn how recruiters are sourcing IT talent and discover the things IT professionals can expect to see in the months ahead.
 Here’s what Joe had to say:

 Business Systems Analysts

 Business Systems Analysts are too, in high demand.
 BSANs serve as the liaison between the business and IT teams.
 Since BSANs work very closely with the business, a BSAN must understand the business and industry, the jargon and systems that are used.
 Unlike many IT roles, BSAN skills are not always transferable between industries.
 For example, a healthcare company might not be interested in BSANs out of the investment industry.

 With demand having lessened the past two years or so, the need for experienced.Net web developers have made a robust comeback.
 Full stack development - front, mid-tier and backend in particular - having experience building applications from scratch, with C# and SQL Server are the most desired skills.

 Amy Finn: What skillsets are starting to grow in demand?